Impact factors are introduced to amplify the effect of dynamic loading such as vehicular load to enhance the magnitude of the load.

 For wheeled vehicle – 25%

-Impact Factor for spans of 9 m and above
+Impact Factor for Bridges Spanning Over 9 m

 For tracked vehicles on RC Bridges, the value of impact factor is 10% up to a span of 40 m and for bridge built up of steel truss 25% for spans up to 23 meters.

-Values of Impact Factor allowance for the British standard loading could be calculated as follows.
+Values of Impact Factor allowance for the British Standard Loading

 For HA loading, the British standards are giving an allowance of 25% of the heaviest loading axle of the loading train from which we calculate the loading